 Verify whether your URLs are being blacklisted before sending emails.
 If they are blacklisted then you have to "de-list" them.
-Check reputation of URLs to be used with leading Anti-spam or Blacklist service providers Spamhaus, Sorbs, Spamcop and others.
+Check reputation of URLs to be used with leading anti-spam or blacklist service providers such as Spamhaus, Sorbs, Spamcop and others.

-Email recipients may have their email addresses in various inbox providers like Gmail, Yahoo!, Outlook, etc. In order to improve your deliverability you should familiarize yourself with a few rules on sending emails to various domains.
+Your contacts may have their email addresses in various inbox providers like Gmail, Yahoo!, Outlook, etc. To improve your deliverability, you should familiarize yourself with a few best practices on sending emails to various inbox providers.

 - Zoho Campaigns strongly recommends you follow permission-based email marketing.
 Ensure that all of your contacts are opt-in.

-If your subscribers are Gmail users, look through these pages to learn more on how Gmail marks an email spam and how to improve the sender reputation with Gmail with respect to:
+If your contacts are Gmail users, look through the pages given below and learn more on how Gmail marks an email spam with respect to:

 Getting your emails delivered in Gmail not only means getting them through spam filters but also getting into the Primary tab.
 Emails in Primary tab grab more attention from recipients.

 If your emails end up in Promotions Tab, then the open rates and click rates will be significantly less.
 Promotions tab is where many marketing emails land.